filamentphp/filament/packages/tables/docs/10-advanced.md

 Scout uses this `whereIn()` method to retrieve results internally, so there is no performance penalty for using it.

+The `applyColumnSearchesToTableQuery()` method ensures that searching individual columns will still work.
+You can replace that method with your own implementation if you want to use Scout for those search inputs as well.

 ## Query string

 Livewire ships with a feature to store data in the URL's query string, to access across requests.